meshery/meshery/docs/pages/extensions/snapshot/index.md

 ---
 layout: default
-title: Publishing a Design
+title: Snapshot
-permalink: project/extensions/publishing-a-design
+permalink: extensions/snapshot
 language: en
 display-title: "false"
-list: exclude
+list: include
-type: project
+type: extensions
 ---

-# Publishing a Design
+# MeshMap Snapshot

 Publishing a design lets you make your content visible to any anonymous visitior of meshery.io/catalog and any Meshery Cloud user.
 Anyone with the link can view the design.